 I detailed my last trip for you along with some photographs to give you a feel of what the place is like.

-In 2014 I visited Koh Samet again and some things had changed but the island was still as lovely as ever.
+A few years ago I visited Koh Samet again and some things had changed but the island was still as lovely as ever.

 Read more about my other trip from Bangkok to Koh Samed.